Lino2007/D365-Business-Central-and-Azure-Relay-Integration/README.md

 6. Open *BCSender* application and navigate to *Azure Service Bus Relay Setup* page.
 Populate fields using respective values from [Azure Relay configuration file](./azure-relay-config.txt) and tick *IsEnabled* option (in the same row).
 You will be also asked to setup encryption key, for this example you can skip it.

+**Hint:** Use tooltips to get more informations about fields.

 7. Run 'Test Connection' action and if you configured everything correctly, you should expect message 'Hello from Azure Relay listener API!'.

+*Would you like to provide feedback or report a problem with the project?
+Please feel free to open a GitHub issue.*